robotstreamer/robotstreamer/README.md

 There are two ways to stream from your Desktop to RobotStreamer:

-Recommended: On desktop, you can stream using OBS, follow instructions here: https://github.com/robotstreamer/robotstreamer_win_obs
+On desktop, you can stream using OBS and ffmpeg, follow instructions here: https://github.com/robotstreamer/robotstreamer_win_obs

-You can also stream directly using ffmpeg.
+You can also stream directly using just ffmpeg although you may have issues with quality.
 Use instructions below but send_video_windows.py rather than just send_video.

 Note that you'll want to visit the discord for questions and such.
 Streaming from Desktop is still a beta feature. https://discord.gg/n6B7ymy